The Comprehensive Guide For Kick-Ass Physical Therapy Marketing

 One final touch of a great email newsletter is a "click-worthy" subject, which means keeping it brief, avoiding spam triggers (words like "free," dollar signs, exclamation points, or over-capitalization), and being direct about what content is inside.

 - Don't Stop Communicating at Discharge

 It's more than crucial that you continue to communicate with past patients to stay their top-of-mind should they, or their relatives, need your services again.
 Consider providing your past patients with super-relevant, highly valuable content such as well-written articles about preventing their previous condition from recurring or nutritional advice to support a high-performance athletic goal as well as regular updates about the clinic and additional cash-pay wellness services.
 Whereas you could establish a process for doing this type of engagement and boosting outreach manually, it can be very challenging to maintain, especially for growing clinics.
 Instead, consider adopting an advanced email software that enables you to automate the process and ensure no former or current patients slip through the cracks.

 3. Consider Email Automation

 As already mentioned, email marketing is a cost-effective method for establishing and maintaining relationships with your patients, hopefully with a massive return on investment.
-Yet, reaching out them in a timely and consistent manner can be somehow complicated.
-Fortunately, marketing software with email automation capability—like ActiveCampaign, Hubspot or Ontraport —takes the guesswork out of effectively identifying who, what, and when of email marketing by allowing users to segment based on diagnosis or patient type.
-Besides, you can set emails to deploy at various points throughout the course of treatment or trigger them based on event type such as progress note or discharge annoucement.
+Yet, reaching out to them in a timely and consistent manner can be somehow complicated.
+Fortunately, marketing software with email automation capability—like ActiveCampaign, Hubspot, or Ontraport —takes the guesswork out of effectively identifying who, what, and when of email marketing by allowing users to segment based on diagnosis or patient type.
+Besides, you can set emails to deploy at various points throughout the course of treatment or trigger them based on event types such as progress notes or discharge announcements.

 The Bottom Lines